 An Instructor’s Perspective

 After analyzing the graph above, Fullstack instructor Ben Rodriguez notes, “React, Express, and Redux are in the ‘adopt’ block, which shows that these technologies are considered ‘safe to adopt’ and confirms that our curriculum is as relevant to the industry as possible.”

 On how we use reports like these to inform our curriculum, Ben says, “We always want to make sure we do what's best for our students, and that includes having a cutting-edge, relevant, industry-ready curriculum.
 These surveys give us another signal and vector on what’s currently in our curriculum, what possibly needs updating, and some other technologies we can start looking into.”

 Exploring New Technologies

-As far as demographics for the survey go, the majority of the respondents were in the US, Canada, and parts of Western Europe.
-In the future, we’d love to see more survey participants from South America, Asia, and Africa.
+As far as demographics for the survey go, the majority of the respondents were in the US, Canada, and Russia.
+In the future, we’d like to see the survey reach more participants from South America, Asia, and Africa.

 Perez explains in her book that once employers realized programming wasn't a low-skilled clerical job, they started training men and developing hiring tools that were covertly biased against women.

 At Fullstack Academy, we’re dedicated to promoting inclusivity and diversity in tech, so this demographic data shows that we still have a lot of work to do to diversify the industry—both across gender and racial identities.